 The author does a great job of beginning with a story and then getting into the technical details of network communications.
 There are a couple of interesting points that the author talks about which I will relay below:

-Secondly, the author refers to the “usual software delays” even when developing the network protocols.
-To me this seems to indicate that software delays are nothing new and although we pay a lot of attention to them today, they have been the ‘norm’ for a while.
-From a broader lens, this comment also illustrates the reliance of networking on the underlying software that is used to handle data packets.
-From this we can decipher that the relationship between network and networking software is a very close one.
+Secondly, the author refers to the “usual software delays” even when developing network protocols.
+To me, this seems to indicate that software delays are nothing new and although we pay a lot of attention to them today, they have been the ‘norm’ for a while.
+From a broader lens, this comment also illustrates the reliance on networking on the underlying software that is used to handle data packets.
+From this, we can decipher that the relationship between network and networking software is a very close one.

 Fourthly, the advent of the microprocessors and its incorporation into terminal control was an important achievement that opened up the doors for commercial usage.
 One thing led to another, first a paper, then a book, then looking at various mediums for packet broadcasts and then the tipping point where Motorola introduced its unslotted ALOHA channel in the personal computer.
 Interestingly, all of these events happened in a decade and thus opened up new possibilities for not only the people involved but for everyone else.

 Lastly, the alignment of strategy and theoretical realities is I believe to be the key to all of what was going on.
 It seems like the process of learning went both ways where strategy learned from execution that fed back into strategy.
 In today’s world, this alignment is difficult to come by for many reasons.
 From a problem-solving perspective, this misalignment can result in delays, overruns, and frustrations.
 I am sure the data packet broadcast journey had its own issues as well but that did not deter people from keeping the eye on the big picture.
 Where would we have been today if the misalignment continued and there was no resolution?
 I would argue that the Internet would still be developed, networks would be incrementally improved but perhaps the Internet revolution would at least be delayed.